NEWS

 Hotel Day Use & Gym Showers

-Many travelers take advantage of hotels that offer day passes for access to pools and showers.
-It’s a great way to refresh after a few days in the wild.
-Similarly, nationwide gym memberships—like those with Anytime Fitness or Planet Fitness—offer consistent, quality shower access all across the country.
+Many travelers take advantage of hotel day passes for access to pools and showers.
+Similarly, nationwide gym memberships—such as Anytime Fitness or Planet Fitness—offer consistent, reliable shower access in cities and towns across the country.

 Portable Shower Solutions